andrii-prashcharuk/react-starter-kit/README.md

 # React Starter Kit

-This is a start project for your React App
+This is a starter project for your React App

 ## Getting Started